Healthdirect Australia is not responsible for the content and advertising on the external website you are now entering.

 Plant-based sources of non-haem iron

 Plant foods containing non-haem iron can give you iron too.
 If you follow a plant-based diet, you will need to eat about 80% more iron to meet your dietary requirements.
-Good sources include:
+Good sources of iron are:

 - iron-fortified bread and breakfast cereal